Toma400/HC_Tracker/readme.md

 not being watched, or being marked as favourite.

 #### Adding new episodes
-Adder allows you to add new episodes.
+Menu at the bottom allows you to add new episodes.
 Simply put respective data into its fields, and once you click "Add" button, new entry will be added.
 Be aware that if episode title contains symbols like `?`, those will be removed.
 It's sadly limitation of how I made this program work, sorry :<